 - Depending on how liquidy your salsa is, you may need to add more flour.
-Add it 1 tbsp at a time if needed, mixing after each addition.
-Likewise, if your mixture seems dry, add 1 tbsp more of salsa at a time, mixing after each addition.
+Add it 1 tablespoon at a time if needed, mixing after each addition.
+Likewise, if your mixture seems dry, add 1 tablespoon more of salsa at a time, mixing after each addition.

 - Divide mixture into 4 sections.
 Form each section into a patty and place on a large plate.

-- Heat oil in pan on medium heat.
+- Heat oil in pan over medium heat.

-- Assemble burger on bun with your favorite toppings and enjoy!
+- Assemble burgers on buns with your favorite toppings and enjoy!

 *Nutrition facts calculated for burgers only without buns or toppings.